 FK Feniksas (FC Phoenix) is the Homeless World Cup’s partner in Lithuania.
 The organisation uses the power of football to help people who suffer from substance abuse integrate back into society.
 According to the latest World Health Organisation data, Lithuanians are the world’s heaviest drinkers, with the largest population of alcohol addicts per capita.

-“I have been playing football since a child.
+“I have been playing football since I was a child.
 I went to sport school and am an ex-professional goalkeeper in Lithuania.
 I always liked being the goalkeeper because in football there are 11 players but only one goalkeeper.
 I was the team’s goalkeeper in Mexico.
 In 2012, after the Homeless World Cup, back in Lithuania I started college studying social work.
 I graduated when I was 50.
-I started to work in shelters with homeless people and now I am working people with addiction.
+I started to work in shelters with homeless people and now I am working with people with addiction.
 The motivation for all of this was the Homeless World Cup,” Pazemechas says.

 “I feel very lucky that I can help people, with troubles, troubles with alcohol.
 The reality is that only 10%, 20% of alcoholics make it.
 But it is worth it.
 I bring with the team this time from the shelter two people who I really believe will stop and be sober.”